 What about static characters?

-Think about how your main character changes from the beginning of the story to the end of the story.
+Think about how your main or central character changes from the beginning of the story to the end of the story.
 They don't do that alone—they need static characters, often mentors, who can help them learn essential lessons that will help them change.

 Look at King George IV in The King's Speech.
 Lionel Logue has a big secret that's exposed late into the story.
 But his confidence in how he teaches speech, his rigor, and his loyalty to the king act as inspiring constants that push Bertie to overcoming his pride and overcoming (though not perfectly) his speech impediment.